American Federation of Musicians: 21st century

 On May 16, 2025, AFM President Tino Gagliardi issued a statement in defense of members Bruce Springsteen and Taylor Swift following President Donald Trump's attacks towards both on Truth Social which he made following comments Springsteen made during a recent performance in Manchester.
 "The American Federation of Musicians of the United States and Canada will not remain silent as two of our members—Bruce Springsteen and Taylor Swift—are singled out and personally attacked by the President of the United States.
 Bruce Springsteen and Taylor Swift are not just brilliant musicians, they are role models and inspirations to millions of people in the United States and across the world.
-Musicians have the right to freedom of expression, and we stand in solidarity with all our members," the statement said.
+Musicians have the right to freedom of expression, and we stand in solidarity with all our members," the statement said.On April 2, 2026, President Trump on Truth Social again went after Springsteen following Springsteen's criticism of the President during at his 2026 Land of Hope and Dreams American Tour show in Minneapolis.
+Trump urged his supporters to boycott Springsteen's shows and labeled him a "dried up prune who has suffered greatly from the work of a really bad plastic surgeon, has long had a horrible and incurable case of Trump Derangement Syndrome, sometimes referred to as TDS."In response to Trump's comments, Local 802 president Dan Point and Local 47 president Marc Sazer of the ALM, issued a statement in defense of Springsteen's right to freedom of speech saying they could “not remain silent as one of our most celebrated members is singled out and personally attacked by the President of the United States" and added "Bruce Springsteen is not just a brilliant musician, he is a voice for working people, a symbol of American resilience, and an inspiration to millions in this country and around the world.
+From Nebraska to Born to Run, his music has spoken truth to power for decades, and that is exactly what he is doing now.”

 Composition

 According to the AFM's records since 2006, when membership classification was first reported, about 81 percent of the union's membership are "regular" members who are eligible to vote for the union.
 In addition to the other voting eligible "life" and "youth" classifications, the "inactive life" members have the rights of active union members except that "they shall not be allowed to vote or hold office" according to the bylaws in exchange for the rate less than "life" members.

 As of 2024, there were 53,408 "regular members" (80 percent of total), 11,659 "life" members (17 percent), 464 "inactive life" members (1 percent) and 1,141 "youth" members (2 percent).